-Your zodiac sign โ more precisely called your sun sign โ is determined entirely by your date of birth.
-It's the sign printed in daily horoscope columns and the one people mean when they ask "what's your sign?"
-Finding it takes seconds once you know the date ranges, and this article walks through exactly how to do it, including what to do if your birthday lands close to a boundary between two signs.
+Your zodiac sign, more precisely your sun sign, comes entirely from your date of birth.
+It's the sign printed in daily horoscope columns, the one people mean when they ask "what's your sign?"
+Finding it takes seconds once you know the date ranges, and this article walks through exactly how, including what to do if your birthday lands close to a boundary between two signs.

 What You Need